 Does Your Employer Have Texas Workers’ Compensation Coverage?

 To check your coverage status online, search for your employer in the Texas Division of Workers’ Compensation insurance verification database.
-Texas law requires every employer to display a poster in the workplace informing employees whether they have workers’ compensation insurance.
-Employers with Texas workers’ compensation coverage should display this poster (Notice 6).
-Legally, all Texas employers without workers’ comp insurance coverage must prominently display this poster (Notice 5) in the workplace.
+Texas law requires every employer to display a poster informing employees if they have workers’ compensation insurance.
+Employers with workers’ compensation coverage should display this poster (Notice 6).
+Legally, all Texas employers without workers’ comp coverage must also prominently display this poster (Notice 5) in the workplace.

 If you get hurt or sick at work and your employer doesn’t provide coverage, you have the right to sue.
 But if suing your employer’s your only option, get a free personal injury claim evaluation online first.

 How to File Your Texas Workers’ Compensation Claim

 After you confirm your employer has workers’ compensation coverage, follow these steps to file your claim:

 - You have 30 days from the date your workplace injury or illness occurred to notify your employer.
 Waiting any longer to report your work-related injury or illness could make you ineligible for workers’ comp benefits.
 Always seek emergency medical treatment first, if needed.

 - You have one calendar year from the date you got sick or hurt at work to file your claim.
 To get your claim started, fill out Form DWC-01.You can also file your workers’ comp claim directly through the DWC’s website, if you prefer.